styme3279/styme3279.github.io/hidden/Mathematical_logic.md

 ### Quantifier-free sentences

 Quantifier-free sentences appear early and often in this course.
 Upon first seeing them, I had no idea how pivotal they would end up being to the rest of (the model theory section of) this course.
-It remains very unintiuitive to me that for any structure $$M$$ in model theory, any superstructure or substructure of $$M$$ must satisfy the same quantifier-free sentences, but it's true!
+It remains very unintuitive to me that for any structure $$M$$ in model theory, any superstructure or substructure of $$M$$ must satisfy the same quantifier-free sentences, but it's true!

 ### Quantifier Elimination